Noriller/easy-tailwind/README.md

 };
 ```

-### Especific configuration for frameworks
+### Specific configuration for frameworks

-Right now, the only especific one is `React`, instead of importing from `easy-tailwind/transform`, import from `easy-tailwind/transform/react`
+Right now, the only specific one is `React`, instead of importing from `easy-tailwind/transform`, import from `easy-tailwind/transform/react`

 While `baseReplacer` is exported only from the root of `easy-tailwind/transform`, for each framework supported `content` and `replacer` will be exported.